2019-2020 Academic Year

 |All RMHC program graduates are eligible for certification as a rehabilitation counselor (CRC) by the Commission on Rehabilitation Counselor Certification and licensure by the State of Florida as a Licensed Mental Health Counselor (LMHC).|

-The RMHC program has a highly qualified and faculty who are actively locally, nationally and internationally.
+The RMHC program has a highly qualified faculty who are active locally, nationally and internationally.
 Their research and creative activity rank among the highest in academic literature, funding and awards annually.
 Faculty maintain a very active teaching portfolio and work closely with students as mentors and researchers.
-Currently, the program has four full-time (4.0 FTE) tenure-track faculty, three and three-fifth (2.60 FTE) clinical faculty, one (1.0 FTE) research faculty and 9 part-time (5.75FTE) adjunct faculty members.
-The faculty student ratio is 1:7 for full-time students and 1:4 for part-time students.
+Currently, the program has four full-time tenure-track faculty, four clinical faculty, and 9 part-time adjunct faculty.
+The faculty-to-student ratio is 1 to 10.
 Tenure-track and clinical faculty serve as advisors to full-time and part-time students.
 Faculty teaching effectiveness is based on, among other measures, the Student Assessment of Instruction, an instrument that is required by the University.
-The average rating of overall teaching effectiveness for 2016 was approximately 4.63/5.0. (compared to USF average for Spring 2019 was 4.27/5.0)
+The average rating of overall teaching effectiveness for 2019 was approximately 4.48 / 5.0. (compared to USF average for Spring 2019 was 4.27/5.0)

-U.S. News & World Report's America's Best Graduate Schools rankings released in March 2015 listed our Department at 24th in the nation in Best Health Schools, Rehabilitation Counseling, which is a significant accomplishment compared to the 2010 listings where the Department was ranked 39th of the 166 programs in the nation.
+U.S. News & World Report's America's Best Graduate Schools rankings released in March 2019, listed our Department at 27th in the nation in Best Health Schools, Rehabilitation Counseling, which is a significant accomplishment compared to the 2010 listings where the Department was ranked 39th of 166 programs in the nation.